 Alternative Investments may be available for Qualified Purchasers and/or Accredited Investors only.

-ESG considerations that are material will vary by investment style, sector/industry, market trends and client objectives.
-Certain strategies seek to identify companies that Brown Advisory believes may have desirable ESG outcomes, but investors may differ in their views of what constitutes positive or negative ESG outcomes.
-As a result, certain strategies may invest in companies that do not reflect the beliefs and values of any particular investor.
-These strategies may also invest in companies that would otherwise be screened out of other ESG oriented funds.
-Security selection will be impacted by the combined focus on ESG assessments and forecasts of return and risk.
+Sustainable investment considerations are one of multiple informational inputs into the investment process, alongside data on traditional financial factors, and so are not the sole driver of decision making.
+Sustainable investment analysis may not be performed for every holding in every strategy.
+Sustainable investment considerations that are material will vary by investment style, sector/industry, market trends and client objectives.
+Certain strategies seek to identify companies that we believe may be desirable based on our analysis of sustainable investment related risks and opportunities, but investors may differ in their views.
+As a result, these strategies may invest in companies that do not reflect the beliefs and values of any particular investor.
+Certain strategies may also invest in companies that would otherwise be excluded from other funds that focus on sustainable investment risks.
+Security selection will be impacted by the combined focus on sustainable investment research assessments and fundamental research assessments including the return forecasts.
+These strategies incorporate data from third parties in its research process but do not make investment decisions based on third-party data alone.

 Sectors are based on the Global Industry Classification Standard (GICS) sector classification system.
 The Global Industry Classification Standard (GICS) was developed by and is the exclusive property of MSCI and Standard & Poor’s.
 “Global Industry Classification Standard (GICS), “GICS” and “GICS Direct” are service marks of Standard & Poor’s and MSCI.
 “GICS” is a trademark of MSCI and Standard & Poor’s.